Kukuster/CI-for-proportions_methods_analysis/README.md

 https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.hist2d.html

-The idea is that I would have a `dark_background` style, with a gradient colors. e.g. for a 95%CI:
+The idea is that I would have a `dark_background` style, with a gradient colors. e.g. for a 95%CI (i.e. so-called colormap):
  - 95% coverage - white color,
  - 50% coverage - red color,
- - 100% - green or blue
+ - 100% - blue/purple

 ### Simulating methods